cfss-fa19/hw01/README.md

 ## About Me

 Hello!
 My name is **Nikhil Mandalaparthy** (my first name is pronounced *nick-hill*).
 I'm currently a MPP student at the Harris School of Public Policy, and I just graduated in June from the College, with a BA in Public Policy Studies.
+This is my [personal website](https://nikhilmandala.com/).

 ## My Summer